-Projects: *New Playground – The PAC is currently fundraising for a new playground.
+Completed Projects: *New Playground –.
 The new outdoor play space will help foster outdoor learning and increase outdoor play time.
-We are projecting a summer 2018 build. *Garden – The Silver Creek garden now has a committee and improvements are being made.
-All classes will have a section of the garden. *Outdoor Learning Structure – The outdoor classroom is just being completed (April 2018) *Track and Tennis Courts – In the future, we would like to improve our tennis court area.
-Improvements would include resurfacing the tennis court and adding new basketball backboards.
-We would also like to add a running track to our school grounds.
+Completed in fall of 2018 *Garden – The Silver Creek garden now has a committee and improvements are being made.
+All classes will have a section of the garden. *Outdoor Learning Structure – The outdoor classroom was completed in April 2018. *Basketball/Tennis Courts – Completed in summer of 2018.

 District Goals:(Connections to the district’s plan) Goal: To foster a culture of inclusiveness for all learners (K to 12) Evidence: Engagement in place-based, inquiry and hands-on learning.